A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 }

-- WinForms / WPF UI code: there are real cases where
+- UI such as WinForms / WPF: there are situations where

-Task.Runhelps - ASP.NET Core request handling: immediately awaiting
+Task.Runhelps - ASP.NET Core request processing: generally avoid

-So in ASP.NET Core, this rule of thumb is easier to work with:
+So in ASP.NET Core, this way of thinking serves better:

 string a = await _httpClient.GetStringAsync(urlA, cancellationToken);